WilliamHXu/SimpleCrypt/README.md

 # SimpleCrypt
 a simple set of crypt problems.

+### Part 1
 Create a few ciphers.
 Use String inside of your classes.

 * ROT13 - take the 26 letters of the alphabet and create a `String <- crypt(String)` method in the ROT13 class
+  * crypt("Why did the chicken cross the road?") should produce "Jul qvq gur puvpxra pebff gur ebnq?"
+  * crypt("Gb trg gb gur bgure fvqr!") should produce "To get to the other side!"
-* Make a constructor that takes two arguments to set the cipher correspondence. `ROT13 superSecure = new ROT13("a","j");`
+* Make a constructor that takes two arguments to set the cipher correspondence. `ROT13 superSecure = new ROT13("a","m");`
+  * this defines the SHIFT of the two Character arrays.
 * Caesar - make a subclass of ROT13 that implements the famous caesar cipher.
 * Create you own cipher, using a different set of

+### Part 2

+Make a method that reads a textfile (sonnet18.txt), encrypts it, and writes it back out to a different file (sonnet18.enc) Prove that when you read in (sonnet18.enc), run the same crypt again, and prove that it produces the same original text.

 ## Explanation